What is YugabyteDB Audit Trail?

 Challenges in YugabyteDB Auditing

-- Performance Trade-offs: Extensive logging may impact query performance, necessitating a balanced approach to auditing.
+- Performance Trade-offs: Extensive logging may degrade performance.

 Example Audit Output